Olifantshoek: History

 The town was officially founded in 1912.
 The town was allegedly named after the tusk of an elephant that was used to purchase the farm on which the town was built.
 Many other elephant bones were found in the area.

 Geography

 Olifantshoek lies at the foot of the Lange Mountains on the Namakwari Route in the Northern Cape Province of South Africa.
 For millions of years, a natural reservoir beneath the dunes has washed the red oxide out of the sand leaving white dunes which remain.
 These white dunes contrast against the rust-red sand of the rest of the Kalahari.
 During hot and dry conditions, the grains of sand rub together to create a deep hum.
-These sounds are best heard in close proximity to the dunes during the summer months between September and April.
+These sounds are best heard close to the dunes during the summer months between September and April.
 Rain silences the sounds of the dunes.
 The town is also known as the ‘Gateway to the White and Roaring Sands’.